-The Summary Compensation Table below provides compensation information for the years ended December 31, 2012, 2011 and 2010 for the principal executive officers ("PEO") and the principal financial officer ("PFO") serving during 2012, each of the three next most highly compensated executive officers of Clear Channel Outdoor for services rendered in all capacities and one executive officer who left Clear Channel Outdoor during 2012 but would have been one of the three most highly compensated executive officers (collectively, the "named executive officers").
-As described below under "Certain Relationships and Related Party Transactions-CC Media Holdings, Inc.-Corporate Services Agreement," a portion of the compensation for (1) 2012, 2011 and 2010 for Thomas W. Casey, (2) March 31, 2011 through December 31, 2011 for Robert H. Walls, Jr. and (3) 2012 for Scott D. Hamilton was allocated to us in recognition of their services provided to us.
+The Summary Compensation Table below provides compensation information for the years ended December 31, 2013, 2012 and 2011 for the principal executive officer ("PEO") and the principal financial officers ("PFO") serving during 2013, each of the three next most highly compensated executive officers of Clear Channel Outdoor for services rendered in all capacities and one executive officer who retired from his executive officer position at Clear Channel Outdoor during 2013 but remains our employee and would otherwise have been one of the three most highly compensated executive officers (collectively, the "named executive officers").
+As described below under "Certain Relationships and Related Party Transactions-CC Media Holdings, Inc.-Corporate Services Agreement," a portion of the compensation for (1) 2013 for Richard J. Bressler, (2) 2013, 2012 and 2011 for Thomas W. Casey and (3) 2013 and 2012 for Scott D. Hamilton was allocated to us in recognition of their services provided to us.
 Those allocated amounts are reflected in the Summary Compensation Table below, along with any compensation that we or our subsidiaries provided to them directly.